-Wildfire forces evacuations in Glacier, Yosemite to reopen
+Glacier latest US park to be scorched by Western wildfires

-A wildfire destroyed structures and forced evacuations Monday from the busiest area of Montana’s Glacier National Park, as officials in California prepared to reopen Yosemite National Park following a two-week closure.
+A wildfire destroyed structures and forced evacuations Monday from the busiest area of Montana’s Glacier National Park, as officials in California prepared to reopen Yosemite National Park following a two-week closure at the height of the summer season.

-The National Park Service said Glacier’s 25-site Sprague Creek campground was being evacuated a day after a fast-moving fire forced the evacuation of 82 rooms at the historic Lake McDonald Lodge.
+Meanwhile, a firefighter died Monday battling a massive blaze in Northern California — the sixth fatality in a matter of weeks.

-A second campground, with 87 sites and some private residences, also was evacuated and a portion of the scenic Going-to-the-Sun-Road was closed to traffic.
+State fire officials didn’t immediately provide details of the death, which occurred north of San Francisco where the largest fire in recorded state history has been burning since July 27.

 Most Read Nation & World Stories